 A key requirement thus becomes the HVAC system that will determine the temperature and quality of indoor air.
 The idea is simple, save energy, save revenue, hence more profit.

-IMPLEMENTING FIRE & SMOKE CONTROL IN HVAC SYSTEMS
+IMPLEMENTING FIRE & SMOKE CONTROL

 Fire Dampers are required by all building codes.
 A basic requirement of building fire protection is the compartmentation of of buildings to contain any fire to its zone of origin and prevent it's spread through the HVAC system.